trainlinerecruitment/room-availability/README.md

 ## Notes

  For the purpose of this exercise:
- - You can [utilize the example room availability file located here](https://raw.githubusercontent.com/trainlinerecruitment/room-availability/main/availability.json) for all room availabilities; hosted on GitHub.
+ - You can [utilize the example room availability file located here](https://raw.githubusercontent.com/trainlinerecruitment/room-availability/main/availability.json) to simulate all room availabilities; hosted on GitHub.
- - For now we are using the dummy file above hosted via GitHub, but eventually we must be able to easily swap the uri to a real endpoint.
+ - For the purpose of this test we are using the dummy file above to simulate room availability, but eventually we must be able to easily swap the uri to a real endpoint, keep this in mind when designing your solution.
  - Your api design needs to enable querying availability per `room name` but for this exercise assume all rooms will use/have the same availability.
  - The physical date is not important, you can assume every week the schedule is the same for all rooms, only the `day of the week` is required for requests.
  - When showing the room availability in responses, it should be rendered in 30 min increments.